Updated on: 2/14/2019

 In civil cases, if you are at fault for the accident, you will not be able to recover damages from the other driver’s liability insurance.
 You can, however, pay some of your expenses with Personal Injury Protection coverage, often referred to PIP.
 PIP is a limited pool of money set aside by your own insurance company to pay for injuries, lost wages, and loss of essential services after a wreck; in Washington State, PIP is considered “no fault” coverage, which means that it applies even if the crash was the fault of the driver who bought the PIP insurance.

 If you were at fault for an accident, a personal injury attorney is unlikely to take your case.
 PIP is usually capped at $10,000, unless you pay more for a more generous plan.
 Because personal injury attorneys usually work on a contingency fee basis, their payment would be taken out of that very limited pool of money that you need to pay for your treatment.
-Personal injury attorneys usually represent people who are not found to be at fault for accidents; injured victims who are not at fault can file claims for liability coverage, uninsured/underinsured motorist coverage, and in some cases be compensated out of the at-fault person’s personal assets.
+Our team of car accident attorneys usually represent people who are not found to be at fault for accidents; injured victims who are not at fault can file claims for liability coverage, uninsured/underinsured motorist coverage, and in some cases be compensated out of the at-fault person’s personal assets.